St. Jude India: About the Founders

 Nihal Kaviratne CBE: As a result of his 40 years experience working at Unilever, Nihal pursues a keen interest in good corporate governance and corporate social responsibility, developing models for replication by others.
 He was a founding member of the Board of Governors of President University in Indonesia and one of "25 leaders at the forefront of change" chosen by Business Week in 2002 for the Stars of Asia Award.
 He was awarded for driving Business Excellence at World Business Conclave 2016 in Hong Kong.
 Nihal was cited in the Queen's 2004 New Year Honours List in the UK and was awarded the CBE (Commander of the Most Excellent Order of the British Empire) for services to UK business interests and to sustainable development in Indonesia.

 In January 2004, he moved from being Chairman of Unilever Indonesia to a regional role in the Unilever Asia Business Group based in Singapore as Senior Vice President - Development & Environmental Affairs.
 In January 2005, he assumed additional responsibility as Chairman of Unilever's US$2.5 billion Home & Oral Care business in Asia.
 Today, Nihal is a Director of DBS Group & Bank, DBS Foundation Limited, StarHub, OLAM, GSK Pharma India, and Chairman of Caraway Pte Ltd. He was appointed to the advisory board of Bain & Company for SEA/Indonesia from August 2013, and was appointed a member of the Global Corporate Resilience Advisory Council of McKinsey effective January 2018.
 He is a member of the Governing Board of Bombay Mothers & Children Welfare Society and a Member of the Private Sector Portfolio Advisory Committee in India of the UK Government's Department for International Development (DFID).

-Shyama Kaviratne: She has been associated from childhood with the fields of social work and charity.
-Having completed her studies in management, her 20-year experience working with a nationalized bank provides her with the ability to deal with a vast section of society and about project finance.
+Shyama Kaviratne: She has been associated with social work and charity since childhood.
+Having completed her studies in management, her 20 years of experience with a nationalised bank have equipped her with the ability to engage with a diverse cross-section of society.